Candlewick (character): Disney

 Lampwick also makes a cameo in House of Mouse, as well as in Who Framed Roger Rabbit where he appears on a poster advertising for "exploding cigars" in Toontown, with his donkey ears from the original film.
 In live performance, Lampwick has often starred in Disneyland's Electrical Parade along with an unnamed boy from Pleasure Island, where Lampwick and the other boys have tails and donkey ears and wave to guests at Disneyland.

-Lampwick appears in the 2022 live-action remake, where he is portrayed by Lewin Lloyd.
-In January 2021, Oakes Fegley had entered early negotiations to play the role.
-As he and Pinocchio ride a boat throughout Pleasure Island, Lampwick comments on each of the attractions that the other children are engaging in while he uses his slingshot on a grandfather clock in the Clock Stopper's attraction.
-While playing pool, Lampwick did ask Pinocchio why he didn't engage in breaking clocks.
-Jiminy find Pinocchio with Lampwick, but before Jiminy can speak to Pinocchio, Lampwick knocks him down a gutter indirectly.
-Following later, like in the original film, Jiminy finds out that the children on Pleasure are transformed into donkeys to be sold to the salt mines.
+Jiminy finds Pinocchio with Lampwick, but before Jiminy can speak to Pinocchio, Lampwick knocks him down a gutter indirectly.
+Following later, like in the original film, Jiminy finds out that the children on Pleasure Island are transformed into donkeys to be sold to the salt mines.
 Like the original film, Lampwick turns into a donkey.

 His panicked rampage was enough for Pinocchio and Jiminy Cricket to get away as he kicked a table into the direction of the Coachman and his Vapor Monster henchmen.
 Lampwick's fate is unknown after that, but like in the original film, he was most likely captured and sold into slave labor after Pinocchio and Jiminy left him behind.